grumpycoders/pcsx-redux/docs/Lua/iso-builder.md

 ## Introduction & Rationale

-The `Iso` object described in the [File API](file-api.md) page is a read-only view over an existing disc image.
+The `Iso` object described in the [File API](file-api.md) page works on an existing disc image.
+It is not read-only, since writing to it is what drives the [PPF](ppf.md) patch system, but what it can do is patch what is already there.
 The builder API is the other direction: it creates a fresh ISO9660 image from scratch, with a real filesystem in it, and writes it out to any `File` object.

 The builder is filesystem-aware.
 You describe the directory tree you want, attach a `File` object as the content of each file, and the builder computes the whole layout at the end: the primary volume descriptor, both path tables, the directory extents, the LBA of every file, and the EDC/ECC of every sector.
 You never compute a sector address yourself unless you specifically want to.